Home

 How We Solve It

-The cleanest route is to find the second-largest revenue with LARGE, then compare each row against its rank.
+The cleanest route is to find the second-largest revenue with LARGE, then compare each row against the leaderboard position.
 Once that is done, the top-two total is just a simple combination of the two largest values.

 Method 1: LARGE for the runner-up value